 - E-mail: email@example.com

 I am excited to announce some very big news!
-This October, Maine Center for Acupuncture will be moving to a new space just over the bridge in South Portland.
+On November 1, Maine Center for Acupuncture will be moving to a new space just over the bridge in South Portland.
 We look forward to serving you in a space we can call our own.

 Seven years ago, we launched MCA in our current Portland location on St. John Street––many of you were with us in our early days downstairs in Suite 116!
 And while change can be hard, we are embracing a wonderful opportunity to have our very own building!
 We spent this past year searching for the perfect new home for Maine Center for Acupuncture and its wonderful community, and had you all in mind when we closed on this great property at 975 Broadway in South Portland a few weeks ago.
 We’re only 3.2 miles from our current space on St. John Street, we’re still on a bus line, and we’ve still got plenty of parking.
 We think you’ll come to love this space as much as we do.
 The new neighborhood reflects our passion for wellness, too––there are nearby yoga studios, other complementary medicine practitioners, and it’s blocks from the Green Belt!

 We are currently renovating the space with you in mind, working hard to transform former offices into a tranquil treatment room.
-Our goal is to be up and running in early October.
+Our goal is to be up and running November 1.
 Stay tuned as we will continue to send updates by email and on Facebook.
 In the meantime, the online schedule reflects appointments at the current location at 222 St. John Street.
 I look forward to seeing you for your next acu nap.

 Please feel free to reach out with any questions.